Similarity-preserving Image-image Domain Adaptation for Person Re-identification

 \subsection{Implementation Details}

 \textbf{Feature learning method.} To learn the re-ID model, we adopt IDE+ \cite{zheng2016mars} as the feature learning method.
 For IDE+, we employ the training strategy in \cite{zhong2018camera}.
+We adopt ResNet-50 \cite{DBLP:conf/cvpr/HeZRS16} pre-trained on ImageNet \cite{imagenet} as the backbone network.
 All the images are resized to $256 \times 128$.
 During training, we adopt random flipping and random cropping as data augmentation methods.
 Dropout probability is set to 0.5.
-We adopt ResNet-50 \cite{DBLP:conf/cvpr/HeZRS16} as the backbone network.
 The initial learning rate is set to 0.001 for the layers in the backbone network, and to 0.01 for the remaining layers.
 The learning rate is decayed by 10 after 40 epochs.
-We use mini-batch SGD to train CNN models on a Tesla K80 GPU in a total of 60 epochs.
-Training parameters such as batch size, maximum number of epoch, momentum, and gamma are set to 16, 50, 0.9, and 0.1, respectively.
-We do not finetune the batch normalization \cite{IoffeS15} layers.
+We use mini-batch SGD to train IDE+ on a Tesla K80 GPU in a total of 60 epochs.
+Training parameters such as batch size, momentum, and gamma are set to 16, 0.9, and 0.1, respectively.
+We do not fine-tune the batch normalization \cite{IoffeS15} layers.
 During testing, given an input image, we extract the 2,048-dim Pool5 vector for retrieval under the Euclidean distance.

 \textbf{SPGAN training and testing.} SPGAN consists of CycleGAN and SiaNet.
 For CycleGAN, we adopt the architecture released by its authors \cite{cycle}.
 We use instance normalization \cite{innorm} for generators but no normalization for the discriminators.
 For SiaNet, it contains 3 convolutional layers, 3 max pooling layers and 2 fully connected (FC) layers, configured as below.
 (1) Conv. $4 \times 4$, stride = 2, \#feature maps = 64; (2) Max pooling $2 \times 2$, stride = 2; (3) Conv. $4 \times 4$, stride = 2, \#feature maps = 128; (4) Max pooling $2 \times 2$, stride = 2; (5) Conv. $4 \times 4$, stride = 2, feature maps = 256; (6) Max pool $2 \times 2$, stride = 2; (7) Max pooling $2 \times 2$, stride = 2; (8) FC, output dimension = 256; 9) FC, output dimension = 128.